Answered by Dr. Steven C. Amstrup, senior scientist at Polar Bears International and a polar bear researcher emeritus at the U.S. Geological Survey. "

 Observations of some bears eating eggs of nesting snow geese, and a recent paper on the topic, have recently prompted speculation that goose eggs could provide an alternate food that might rescue polar bears from global warming.
 Undoubtedly, some individual polar bears have benefitted and will in the future benefit from consumption of snow-goose eggs and other alternative food sources.
 But is it probable that such alternate foods are likely to make a difference at the population level?

 The recent paper by Robert Rockwell and others suggests that one seal is energetically equivalent to 88 goose eggs.
-The average clutch for snow geese is about 4 eggs, and on average, a polar bear eats a seal about once a week.
+The average clutch for snow geese is about four eggs, and on average, a polar bear eats a seal about once a week.
 If a polar bear, stuck on land without access to seals, is going to maintain an energetic position equivalent to the one it had on the sea ice it would need to destroy 22 goose nests each week.
 If there are about 900 polar bears in the western Hudson Bay populations and they are all on shore searching for goose nests, nearly 20,000 nests would be destroyed each week to support these bears in the style to which they are accustomed on the sea ice.

 This of course seems silly in its simplicity.
 Yet this paper, which some have cited as reason to believe goose eggs might rescue polar bears, concludes that under the most severe predation case, the Cape Churchill snow goose population would decline from nearly 50,000 nesting pairs to fewer than 5,000 in only 25 years.
 Focused polar bear predation clearly is not sustainable from the goose perspective or that of the polar bear.